 As you may have heard, yesterday was a milestone for Square.
 We’re now officially listed on the New York Stock Exchange.
 While this was just a moment in time for the the company, it’s one we also wanted to share with Square sellers.
-After all, without you guys, Square wouldn’t be Square.
+After all, without all of you, Square wouldn’t be Square.

 That’s why we asked Cheri Mims, one of the first sellers to ever take a payment with Square, if she wanted to ring the bell by ringing up a sale from Square CEO Jack Dorsey’s mother, Marcia Dorsey.
 (That’s our new contactless and chip card reader in action).